Rajpratik71/Mininet-wiki/Introduction-to-Mininet.md

 mechanism is newer and not as well-tested as the `cmd()` mechanism, but you may find it convenient for running multiple processes in the background and monitoring their output.
 A `pmonitor()` function is provided to make monitoring multiple `Popen()` objects even easier.

+> Warning: in Mininet 2.0.0, `pmonitor()` may return a number of blank
+> lines after receiving EOFs.
+This should now be fixed in the master branch.

 The code in [`examples/popenpoll.py`](https://github.com/mininet/mininet/tree/master/examples/popenpoll.py) implements the functionality similar to what is described above, using the `popen()` interface and `pmonitor()` helper function: